Welcome

 This article has covered the following key knowledge points:

-• Only authorised persons may carry out reserved legal activities.
+• Only authorised persons may carry out reserved legal activities; carrying on such work without authorisation is a criminal offence.

 Key Terms and Concepts